 Our current safari newsletter is below.

-To send a copy of this newsletter to a friend or friends, click
+To email this newsletter to friends or family, click

 To subscribe to our monthly newsletter, absolutely free of charge, please click

 Dear Vacations To Go Customer,

 An African safari is the trip of a lifetime, and while getting there is